scuffi/rabbie/README.md

-# queue_consumer_template
+# Rabbie
-This template is a baseline repository of a Python consumer, consuming messages from a RabbitMQ service.
+Rabbie is a Python Package to help connection and development with RabbitMQ easier.